angrycub/katacoda-scenarios/nomad-reverse-proxy/30_create_proxy_config_2.md

 prevent the Web UI from continuing to live-reload data.

 The Nomad Web UI live-reloads all data to make sure views remain fresh as the Nomad server's state changes.
-To do this, the UI executes [blocking queries] against the Nomad API.
+To do this, the UI performs [blocking queries] on the Nomad API.
 Blocking queries are an implementation of long-polling which works by keeping HTTP connections open until server-side state has changed.
 This is advantageous over traditional polling which results in more requests that often return no new information.
 It is also faster since a connection will close